sujon12210/html-personal-portfolio/README.md

-# html-personal-portfolio
+# Personal Portfolio

-Simple personal portfolio using HTML &amp; CSS
+A simple personal portfolio built using HTML and CSS.

+This project includes:
+- Basic page structure
+- About, Skills and Contact sections
+- Clean and simple design